Making Tax Digital: Your final checklist

 You should think about how you currently manage your VAT returns and if that can be easily transitioned into the new digital process.
 There may be teething issues with buying new software and figuring out how to use it, or you may have to train more staff on an existing software package.
 Any issues will need to be ironed out before your first return is due.
 Something that will prove beneficial is making as many of your payments as possible digital, via bank transfer, or using your card, as opposed to cash.
 By doing this, it’ll be much easier to audit any statements or provide evidence for any purchases.

 The switch from more manual processes to a more streamlined and digital way of doing your VAT returns could take some getting used to, but the government hopes that there will be benefit for everyone involved.
-For a broader look at Making Tax Digital, you can read the article we wrote in 2018 here.
+We wrote an article back in 2018, looking at the broader impact of Making tax Digital.

 This content was created on 26th April 2019